kirankumar26/question-answer/README.md

     user-id:<value>

 Response body:

-   For Httpstatus Ok
+    For Httpstatus - Ok

     {
       "question": "Please sum the numbers 54,85"
     }

-   For Httpstatus Bad Request
+    For Httpstatus - Bad Request

     {
       "message": "Missing request header 'user-id' for method parameter of type String" }

-### POST /
+### POST / Verify the answer to the question given by the server

 Example: http://localhost:8080/